2019 ALASKAN GRIZZLY BEAR PHOTO WORKSHOP

 At Brooks Falls, we will be shooting from a platform which is regulated by time (and rangers).
 Once your time is up, you will be required to leave the platform and register you name for another time slot.
 You can return to the platform as often as time permits during park hours.
 During the 'down' we will be exploring the lower trails along the river for fishing bears and discussing our shooting sessions and how to improve our settings for the next session.

 Temperatures will usually be in the 50’s and 60's, cool & coastal.
 Rain is likely so bring a raincoat and layered clothing.
 There is a laundry service available at all lodges, cabins and hotels.

 Alaska has so much to offer that it's hard to fit everything into one trip.
-But let's try!
-We're offering a three-day extension to the 2018 GRIZZLY BEAR PHOTO WORKSHOP - prior to the main safari - which will give you a chance to shoot whales and glaciers in the Kenai Fjords and eagles and a variety of marine life in Homer's Katchemak Bay.
+In addition to 8 days of shooting bears, we're including 3 days on the Kenai Peninsula shooting whales and glaciers in the Kenai Fjords National Park and Resurrection Bay, and eagles and a variety of marine life in Homer's Katchemak Bay.

 SOARING WITH EAGLES......

 Come aboard the GRANITE CAPE for two adventure-packed half-day trips shooting eagles, puffins, kittiwakes, sea otters and stunning landscape in beautiful Katchemak Bay.
 We'll be overnighting in the swank Land's End Resort at the end of Homer Spit where you'll enjoy views of the bay and further photo ops of mariner life and the local fishing fleet.

 .....FLOATING WITH WHALES

 The port town of Seward is gateway to the Kenai Fjords National Park.
 The park is renowned for the glaciers that flow into coastal fjords that are habitat to whale and porpoise.
-The scenery is exquisite and we'll be spending the good part of a day on Resurrection Bay exploring the abundant marine life and scenic attractions.
+The scenery is exquisite and we'll be spending two days on Resurrection Bay and Kenai Fjords National Park exploring the abundant marine life and scenic attractions.

 COST AND PAYMENT SCHEDULE